 Self-Hosted Email

 It is entirely possible for someone to “self host” their own email on their own server.
-Ask anyone who has done this, however, and they will acknowledge that it is/was a total pain in the butt and not worth it for just a single or hand full of family email accounts.
+Ask anyone who has done this, however, and they will acknowledge that it is/was a total pain in the butt and not worth it for just a single or handful of family email accounts.

 Why is this the case?
 How has this not become a simpler solution yet?